What is the cyclist's road map?

 Update OpenStreetMap!
 All data is taken from OpenStreetMap.
 Anything that is on OpenStreetmap as a "route" (See an example here) is included.
 Once you've updated OpenStreetMap wait a few days and refresh the area or road.

-The road looks wrong.
+The road looks wrong on the map!

-Update OpenStreetmap and make the necessary changes and refresh the road on Cyclist's Road Map.
+Cyclists Road Map uses road data from OpenStreepmap, update OpenStreetmap and make the necessary changes and refresh the road on Cyclist's Road Map.

-Only 25 rides are included.
+Only 25 rides are included, where are my older rides?

 Free members can see results based on 25 rides.
 Free members can refresh their rides to see the latest 25 at any time.
 The plan for the future is to make all rides a premium feature, but until then, if you'd like be made a premium member for free and see all your rides, just reach out to use at info-at-cyclistsroadmap.com and we'd be happy to set you up!